-- Select the owner and double-click
+- Select the owner and double-click A. - 6.
+Save the changes.

 Editing authorizations for Azure Active Directory service principals

 There are so-called app roles defined for app registrations.
 Azure Active Directory users, Azure Active Directory groups, or Azure Active Directory service principals can use app roles to provide permissions or functions for the application.